clay/clay-kiln/docs/input.md

 ### Simple List Events that can be attached to Kiln-Input using kiln.js

 * **add**	- Emitted when an item is added to the list, returns the added value.
-* **remove**	- Emitted an item is removed from the list.
+* **remove**	- Emitted when an item is removed from the list.
 Returns the index of the removed item.

 ---